Sheana Davis: Culinary career

 After Hurricane Katrina, Davis visited New Orleans 14 times to help with rebuilding efforts, including feeding relief workers.
 Davis also promoted an event with chef Susan Spicer, in Sonoma, to raise funds for victims of the hurricane.
 Davis was featured in an advertising campaign for VerticalResponse in 2015.
 In 2016, Davis won an "Ultimate Fan" contest for her tailgating recipe using Nathan's Famous hot dogs at the 2016 Toyota/Save Mart 350.
 In 2016, Davis was named the curator of the Last House, the final home of M.F.K.
 Fisher, located in Glen Ellen, California.

 Davis served as a cheese educator in Dubai on behalf of the US Dairy Export Council and the US Cheese Guild.
 As part of her work in Dubai, Davis participated in the Dubai Cheese Fest alongside fellow cheese expert Mark Todd.

+In 2023, Davis released the book Buttermonger with her daughter Karina Davis.
+The book focuses on the history and use of butter and numerous butter recipes.

 Epicurean Connection

 The Epicurean Connection is a catering, cheese production, and cheese education company started by Davis in 1992.
 The business originally started as a marketing firm, which included Straus Family Creamery and Cowgirl Creamery clients.

 In 2005, Davis opened the Epicurean Connection in Boyes Hot Springs.
 It was originally going to serve as an office space for her marketing firm.
 Davis discovered her grandfather, who taught her to cook, had a business in the same space 40 years prior.
 Renovations to the space led to Davis finding that the space was originally built as a commercial kitchen.
 Thus leading Davis to open a small cafe.
 By 2011, the small shop had outgrown its space and Davis relocated the shop to downtown Sonoma.

 The "new" Epicurean was a combination cheese shop, cafe serving lunch and dinner, and beer and wine bar.
 Food options included Tasso ham sandwiches, pulled pork sandwiches, soups, and cheese plates.
 The space also hosted regular concerts and potlucks, including a monthly Farmer Dinner, in which local farmers brought food to share and networked over dinner.
 Sunset named the Epicurean Cafe one of the top 50 local food shops in California.

 Davis closed the cafe, selling the cafe to chef Manuel Avezedo, in September 2015, to focus cheese production, catering and cheese education.

 Today, under the Epicurean Connection, Davis teaches cheesemaking and cheese education classes to the general public and the restaurant industry.
 Classes are taught at various locations, including the Silverado Resort.
 Participants learn how to make ricotta cheese, resulting in a 2-3 pound finished cheese.